This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 The instructions you may have for your spotting scope and tripod might be a bit different so make sure to refer to your manual or get in contact with the manufacturer of the product.

-- As soon as you have found a target at a low magnification, boost its power until you have acquired your preferred view by rotating the zoom ring.
+• As soon as you have found a target at low magnification, boost its power until you have acquired your preferred view by rotating the zoom ring.

-- Fiddle with the leg extenders to a good height for every leg in case you are using the scope on uneven ground surface.
+• Fiddle with the leg extenders to a good height for every leg in case you are using the scope on an uneven ground surface.

 The steps on how to use a spotting scope are not as challenging as they sound even though they may seem like they are quite complicated by skimming a spotting scope manual.
 However, with enough practice and training, some help with practical accessories and certain methods that will help you save time, using the spotting scope will finally be a breeze.